RayyanRafikh/Newton-Inverse-Kinematics-Solver/README.md

-Read through the report to indertsnad the formation of the problem and to retireve the MATLAB code for the solver.
+Read through the report to understand the formation of the problem and to retireve the MATLAB code for the solver.